dansleboby/ZoomPHP-sdk/docs/Api/PhoneApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$next_page_token = "next_page_token_example"; // string | The next page token is used to paginate through large result sets.
+$next_page_token = 'next_page_token_example'; // string | The next page token is used to paginate through large result sets.
 A next page token will be returned whenever the set of available results exceeds the current page size.
 The expiration period for this token is 15 minutes.
-$type = "type_example"; // string | Query response by number assignment.
+$type = 'type_example'; // string | Query response by number assignment.
 The value can be one of the following:<br> `assigned`: The number has been assigned to either a user, a call queue, an auto-receptionist or a common area phone in an account. <br>`unassigned`: The number is not assigned to anyone.<br>  `all`: Include both assigned and unassigned numbers in the response.
-$extension_type = "extension_type_example"; // string | The type of assignee to whom the number is assigned.
+$extension_type = 'extension_type_example'; // string | The type of assignee to whom the number is assigned.
 The value can be one of the following:<br> `user`<br> `callQueue`<br> `autoReceptionist`<br> `commonAreaPhone`
 $page_size = 30; // int | The number of records returned within a single API call.
-$number_type = "number_type_example"; // string | The type of phone number.
+$number_type = 'number_type_example'; // string | The type of phone number.
 The value can be either `toll` or `tollfree`.
-$pending_numbers = true; // bool | Include or exclude pending numbers in the response.
+$pending_numbers = True; // bool | Include or exclude pending numbers in the response.
 The value can be either `true` or `false`.
-$site_id = "site_id_example"; // string | Unique identifier of the site.
+$site_id = 'site_id_example'; // string | Unique identifier of the site.
 Use this query parameter if you have [enabled multiple sites](https://support.zoom.us/hc/en-us/articles/360020809672-Managing-multiple-sites#h_05c88e35-1593-491f-b1a8-b7139a75dc15) and would like to filter the response of this API call by a specific phone [site](https://support.zoom.us/hc/en-us/articles/360020809672-Managing-multiple-sites).

 try {
     $result = $apiInstance->listAccountPhoneNumbers($next_page_token, $type, $extension_type, $page_size, $number_type, $pending_numbers, $site_id);